 Not all U.S. counties are aging – in fact, a tiny share of counties (3%) saw a drop in the 65-and-older demographic since 2010.
 Oklahoma’s small Alfalfa County, on the Kansas border, had the highest rate of decrease in the 65-and-older population, at 9.5%.

 North Dakota – a state that we’ve noted for the recent surge in its male population – had two counties, Williams and Wells, rank among the top five for rate of decrease of adults 65 and older.
 Three counties experienced no change since 2010.

 Alaska is the “youngest” state based on its share that is 65 and older (9.4%).
 Fully 26 of 29 Alaska counties have percentages of people 65 and older that fall below the U.S. average.

-Lauren Kent is an editorial intern at Pew Research Center.
+Lauren Kent is a former editorial intern at Pew Research Center.